garden-rs/garden/README.md

 ### garden custom sub-commands

-    gdn <command> <tree-expression>*
+    gdn <command> <query>...

+    # example
-    gdn diff @cola
+    gdn status @cola .
+    gdn build . git

-When no builtin command exists by the specified name then garden will run custom commands by that name.
+When no builtin command exists by the specified name then garden will use custom commands defined in a "commands" block at the corresponding garden or tree scope.

-This is complementary to `gdn cmd <tree-expression> <command>*` because that form allows multiple commands; this form allows multiple tree-expressions, and is convenient to type.
+This is complementary to `gdn cmd <query> <command>...`.
+That form can run multiple commands; this form operates over multiple queries.

 ### gdn exec

-    gdn exec <tree-expression> <command> <arguments>*
+    gdn exec <query> <command> <arguments>...

+    # example
+    gdn exec cola git status -s

-Execute a command on all of the trees matched by `<tree-expression>`.
+Execute a command on all of the trees matched by `<query>`.
-Example: `gdn exec cola git status -s`.

 ### gdn eval

-    gdn eval <expression> <tree> [<garden>]
+    gdn eval <expression> [<tree>] [<garden>]

+    # example
+    gdn eval '${GARDEN_ROOT}'
+    gdn eval '${TREE_PATH}' cola

 Evaluate a garden expression in the specified tree context.
+If no tree is given then the variable scope includes the top-level variables block only.

+When a tree is given then its variables are considered as well.
+When a garden is specified then the garden's variables are also available for evaluation.

 ### gdn init

+    gdn init <query>

+    # example
-    gdn init <tree-expression>
+    gdn init cola

-Initialize the tree(s) referenced by the `<tree-expression>`.
+Initialize the tree(s) referenced by the `<query>`.
-Garden will use the first set of matching trees, gardens, or groups, in that order, when determining which trees to initialize.

 The `init` command can also be used to update existing trees.
-It is always safe to re-run the `init` command.
+It is safe to re-run the `init` command.
 For existing trees, their git configuration will be updated to match any changes made to the configuration.
+Missing repositories are cloned from their configured url.

 ### gdn shell

-    gdn shell <tree-expression> [<tree>]
+    gdn shell <query> [<tree>]

+    # example
+    gdn shell cola

-Launch a shell inside the environment formed by the tree expression.
+Launch a shell inside the environment formed by the tree query.
 The optional tree argument specifies which tree to chdir into.

-If the resolved tree expression contains a tree whose name exactly matches the expression itself that tree's directory will be used when opening the shell.
+If the resolved tree query contains a tree whose name exactly matches the query string then that tree's directory will be used when opening the shell.

-## Variables

-Garden configuration contains a "variables" block that allows defining variables that are can be referenced by other garden values.

-    variables:
-        flavor: debug
-        home: ~
-        user: $ whoami
-        libdir: $ test -e /usr/lib64 && echo lib64 || echo lib
-        prefix: ${TREE_PATH}/target/${flavor}
-        py_ver_code: from sys import version_info as v; print("%s.%s" % v[:2])
-        py_ver: $ python -c '${py_ver_code}'
-        py_site: ${libdir}/python${py_ver}/site-packages

-Variables definitions can reference environment variables and garden variables that were defined before them a "variables" block.

-Variable references use shell `${variable}` syntax.

-Values that start with dollar-sign, space (`$ `) are called "exec expressions".
-Exec expressions are run through a shell after evaluation and replaced with the output of the evaluated command.

-Garden variables references and Exec expressions can be used within tree and garden definitions.

-When resolving values, variables defined in a tree scope override/replace variables defined at the global scope.
-Variables defined in garden scope override/replace variables defined in a tree scope.

-## Built-in variables

-Garden automatically defines a few variables that can be used to construct paths in variables, commands, and any field that accepts garden expressions.

-    GARDEN_ROOT         -   effective garden root
-    GARDEN_CONFIG_DIR   -   directory containing the "garden.yaml" config file
-    TREE_PATH           -   path to the current tree

-`GARDEN_CONFIG_DIR` can be used to create relocatable configurations that define a `garden.root` relative to the config file itself.

-For example, to place all trees in a `src/` directory sibling to the `garden.yaml` file, the following configuration can be used:

-    garden:
-        root: ${GARDEN_CONFIG_DIR}/src

-## Environment Variables

-The "environment" block defines variables that are stored in the environment.
-Names with an equals sign (`=`) suffix are treated as literal values and stored in the environment as-is.
-Otherwise, the variable names are prepended to using colons (`:`).
-Use a plus sign (`+`) suffix in the name to append to a variable instead of prepending.

-Environment variables are resolved in the same order as the garden variables: global scope, tree scope, and garden scope.
-This allows gardens to prepend/append variables after a tree, thus allowing for customization of behavior from the garden scope.

-Environment variables are resolved after garden variables.
-This allows the use of garden variables when defining environment variable values.

-Environment variable names can use garden `${variable}` syntax when defining their name, for example `${TREE_NAME}_LOCATION=: ${TREE_PATH}` exports a variable called `xyz_LOCATION` with the location of the `xyz` tree when used inside the `xyz` tree's environment definition.

-### OS Environment Variables

-OS-level environment variables that are present in garden's runtime environment can be referenced using garden `${variable}` expression syntax.
-Garden variables have higher precedence than environment variables when resolving `${variable}` references -- the environment is checked only when no garden variables exist by that name.
+The optional tree argument is not needed for the common case where a garden and tree share a name -- garden will chdir into that same-named tree when creating the shell.